 During this procedure, the SMF selects a UPF, which supports functions as defined in clause 5.28.1 of TS 23.501 [2], for the PDU Session.

-During this procedure, the SMF receives the UE-DS-TT residence time, DS-TT MAC address for this PDU Session and port management capabilities from the DS-TT/UE in PDU Session Establishment request, and receives the allocated port number for DS-TT Ethernet port, port number(s) for the serving NW-TT Ethernet port(s) and Bridge ID in N4 Session Establishment Response message.
-The UPF allocates the port number for DS-TT and decides port number for NW-TT, Bridge ID after receiving N4 Session Establishment Request message.
+During this procedure, the SMF receives the UE-DS-TT residence time, DS-TT MAC address for this PDU Session and port management capabilities from the DS-TT/UE in PDU Session Establishment request, and receives the allocated port number for DS-TT Ethernet port and Bridge ID in N4 Session Establishment Response message.
+The UPF allocates the port number for DS-TT, Bridge ID after receiving N4 Session Establishment Request message.